Football, Power, and Censorship: How La Liga Broke the Spanish Internet

 (Visit revistacloud.com for more details on the process)

-We shouldn’t let high ranking people, corrupt judges/politicians or any other person with power pass illegal measures like these.
+We shouldn’t let high ranking people, corrupt judges/politicians or any other person with power pass illegal measures like these without consequences.

 Tags: